yorku-ease/DataMigrationBenchmarkingTool/README.md

 <p> 2.
 Run docker compose up </p>
 <p> 3.
 Wait until kafka cluster is up and ready. </p>
 <p> 4.
 Run python consumer.py. </p>
+NOTE: if this is not the first time running the experiment, don't forget to delete logs saved in deployment/reporter/kafka cluster/output.log, if you don't want to see the logs of the old experiments in the final result.
 </details>

 <details><summary> Target Server</summary>